 We’d all like to think we respond well under pressure.
 That we rise to the occasion.
 That we handle criticism like the professionals we are.
 That we can respond appropriately when the $#!% hits the fan.
 Unfortunately, that’s not always the case for brands and the humans who run them.
 That’s why a crisis management strategy is so crucial.

-The last few months have seen some of the world’s preeminent brands come under fire from the media, and even their most devoted followers.
-We’ve seen Uber lose 200,000 users in the wake of #DeleteUber and United lose $800 million in value in just a few hours.
+Recent history has seen some of the world’s preeminent brands come under fire from the media, and even their most devoted followers.
+Crisis management examples are easy to find these days: We’ve seen Uber lose 200,000 users in the wake of #DeleteUber and United lose $800 million in value in just a few hours.
 That kind of response to brand crises is pretty remarkable, and it also says something about each brand’s crisis management strategies.

 What is crisis management?
 Shift Communications defines it as: